-Whether you’re a startup or been operating for many years, you know that managing small business finances is essential if you want to keep your business growing.
+Whether you are starting a startup or been operating for many years, you know that managing small business finances is essential if you want to keep your business growing.
 And, yet this is the one area many small businesses struggle to maintain.
 However, handling your small business finances can be done efficiently once you put your mind to it.

 Financial management allows you to see the bigger picture while achieving daily financial objectives at the same time.
 Knowing how to plan your small business finances also gives you the key to making the best operating decisions in a proactive and constructive way.